Coderog/taillessmag/README.md

 # taillessmag
 A small search engine.
 Made with Flask and SQLite, uses Page Rank.
+The web page uses Bootstrap.

 ## Build the database
 The website database is not included.
 You need to run the web spider to have the database in order to run the search engine.